Advertisement

 PAN DE SAL or PANDESAL

-Literally, salt bread) is a Filipino breakfast bread.
-Made with flour, eggs, lard, yeast, sugar and salt, it tends to be on the sweet side rather than a savory bread.
+Literally, salt bread, pan de sal is a Filipino breakfast roll staple.
+Made with flour, eggs, lard, yeast, sugar, and salt, it tends to be on the sweet side rather than a savory bread, fluffy on the inside and crusty on the outside.
+Pan de sal are often made with rich fillings like sticky coconut jam or over-easy eggs.

 PANE RUSTICA